siddharth2016/Opencv-Python-Computer-Vision/README.md

 This app implements only paint brush operation.
 It uses _createTrackbar_ and _getTrackbarPos_ methods available in opencv3 to adjust colors and size of paint brush.
 It uses _setMouseCallback_ to allow mouse events to happen.

+You can check [this](https://chandraji.dev/how-to-create-a-paint-brush-application-using-opencv) blog for more information on paint application.

 ### Opencv Symbol Drawing